mihirp161/jobhuntShinyApp/README.md

 Status
 ------
 Current: 90% done *htmlwidgets are giving some trouble in Shiny so I'll see if I can implement them later.*
 Next: Implement html version for wordcloud and map.
+Show urls and company names for rating based filtering.

 Language
 ---------